My Favourites

 The lovely unique folk art fiddle has a British cherry tree back and a fine grained spruce front.
 It sounds beautiful.
 The violin is around 7/8ths in size and was played by Bob Day at the Ashover Mayday Festival 2024 and was accompanied on guitar by his wife Sue.
 In this video, as the restorer and current owner, I talk about the violin and then it is played in All Saints Church Ashover in Derbyshire.

-This violin is to be donated to a music charity in Ashover to hold in trust for the village and for the formal enablement of folk musicians to play for the enjoyment of the people of Derbyshire and Nottinghamshire.
+This violin is to be donated on 21st December 2024 to a music charity in Ashover (The Ashover Band) to hold in trust for the village and for the formal enablement of folk musicians to play for the enjoyment of the people of Derbyshire and Nottinghamshire.

 An article on The Ashover Violin, by John Winter, in Wings Magazine (June 2024)